A Streetcar Named Marge: Cultural references

 Though Oh!
 Streetcar! is based on A Streetcar Named Desire, the title of the musical alludes to the theatrical revue Oh!
 Calcutta!
 Besides Blanche and Stanley, characters from A Streetcar Named Desire who appear in Oh!
-Streetcar! include Stella (played by Helen Lovejoy), the Young Collector (played by Apu Nahasapeemapetilon), Mitch (played by Lionel Hutz), the Doctor (played by Chief Wiggum), Steve (played by Jasper Beardley, although Apu originally said he was playing Steve), and Pablo (originally played by Otto Mann but taken over by Llewellyn prior to curtain).
+Streetcar! include Stella (played by Helen Lovejoy), the Young Collector (played by Apu Nahasapeemapetilon), Mitch (played by Lionel Hutz), the Doctor (played by Chief Wiggum), Steve (played by Jasper Beardsley, although Apu originally said he was playing Steve), and Pablo (originally played by Otto Mann but taken over by Llewellyn prior to curtain).
 The musical's closing song, "Kindness of Strangers", is a reference to Blanche's last line in the original play: "I have always depended on the kindness of strangers."
 However, the song is very cheery in tone, intentionally missing the point of Blanche's line, which is meant by Tennessee Williams to be ironic.

 At the beginning of the episode, the beauty pageant contestants sing Janis Ian's "At Seventeen" a song which is, ironically, a critique of beauty pageants.
 Maggie plays "Dance of the Sugar Plum Fairy" on a toy xylophone but Homer asks her to stop.
 The Maggie subplot uses the musical score of The Great Escape and contains several other allusions to the film.
 At one point, Ms. Sinclair punishes Maggie by sending her to a playpen called "the box", a play on the solitary confinement facility called "the cooler" from the 1963 film.
 Maggie even bounces a ball against the wall of the playpen, as Steve McQueen's character Virgil Hilts does throughout the film while he is in confinement.

 The episode contains multiple references to Ayn Rand's novels and Objectivist philosophy.
 Maggie's daycare center is the "Ayn Rand School for Tots", and Ms. Sinclair can be seen reading a book called The Fountainhead Diet, a reference to Rand's novel The Fountainhead.
 On the wall of the daycare is a poster that reads "Helping Is Futile", an allusion to Rand's rejection of the ethical doctrine of altruism.
 Another wall sign reads "A Is A", the law of identity, which plays a central role in Rand's novel Atlas Shrugged.
 The Ayn Rand School for Tots is seen again in the 2012 short film The Longest Daycare.